CTRLRLTY/golang-simple-http-server/README.md

 The server uses a JSON file-based database for its non-volatile storage mechanism.
 It will create a default file.json on the current directory for its runtime storage, and will insert one entry just for keep sake.
-The argument `--file JSON_PATH` can give specified to use a custom json file.
+The argument `--file JSON_PATH` can be specified to use a custom json file.

 The server supports the following API:
 - PUT /create-data - Creates data